All Episodes

 It was politics and it was race.

-This is from the Raleigh News and Observer, dogged by months of damaging news stories about the lacrosse scandal, Duke University has launched a costly campaign of alumni dinners, national surveys, and aggressive recruitment.
+Dogged by months of damaging news stories about the La Crosse scandal, Duke University has launched a costly campaign of alumni dinners, national surveys, and aggressive recruitment.

-The effort, which includes a 12 city tour by the president, Richard Broadhead, and an entourage of faculty and students is part of a larger push to blunt publicity generated by gang rape allegations involving lacrosse players.
+The effort, which includes a 12-city tour by the president, Richard Broadhead, and an entourage of faculty and students is part of a larger push to blunt publicity generated by gang rape allegations involving lacrosse players.

 The charges resulted in an embarrassing examination of the school's social and academic culture.